-Regular cleaning and disinfection are essential to prevent the transmission of COVID-19 from contaminated objects and surfaces.
+Regular cleaning and disinfection are essential to prevent the transmission of COVID-19 and other diseases from contaminated objects and surfaces.

 Frequency of Cleaning and Disinfecting

 CISKD will continue to perform daily general cleaning of all sites.
 Frequently touched surfaces will be cleaned and disinfected at least once in a 24-hour period.
 These frequently touched surfaces include: